 Samsung's Galaxy Watch is a more capable fitness tracker than Fossil Sport, with more metrics tracked while running and the ability to automatically log exercise without launching the workout app.

-Fossil Sport is the best Wear OS has to offer, thanks to its improved processor, lengthier battery life and stylish, lightweight design.
-But Wear OS is still lacking when it comes to fitness features, particularly when compared to Apple's watchOS or Fitbit’s OS, which offer much deeper analysis of your workouts.
-Samsung's Tizen OS-based Galaxy Watch is the best smartwatch for Galaxy phone owners, though its fitness features aren't as advanced as Apple or Fitbit's.
+When it first came out, we felt that the Fossil Sport was one of the best Wear OS watches available, thanks to its improved processor, lengthier battery life and stylish, lightweight design.
+But Wear OS then and now is still lacking when it comes to fitness features, particularly when compared to Apple's watchOS or Fitbit’s OS, which offer much deeper analysis of your workouts.